 All proposals that fall within one or more of the above categories will be considered.
 In addition, FSMIP encourages State agencies to submit proposals that address the following objectives:

-- Creating wealth in rural communities through the development of local and regional food systems and value-added agriculture.
+- Creating wealth and economic opportunity in rural communities through the development of local and regional food systems and value-added agriculture.

-For examples of past awarded FSMIP projects in MA and throughout other States click here.
+For examples of past awarded FSMIP projects in Massachusetts and throughout other States click here.